 S-STEM Scholarship Program

-Hood’s National Science Foundation Scholarships in Science, Technology, Engineering, and Mathematics Program (S-STEM) program provides partial scholarships averaging $7500 for highly-talented students interested in majoring in biology, biochemistry, chemistry, environmental science, mathematics, computer science, or computational science who have a demonstrated financial need.
+Hood’s National Science Foundation Scholarships in Science, Technology, Engineering, and Mathematics Program (S-STEM) provides partial scholarships averaging $7,500 for highly-talented transfer students interested in majoring in biology, biochemistry, chemistry, computer science, environmental science or mathematics who have a demonstrated financial need.
 The scholarship program is titled: Interdisciplinary STEM Education and Mentoring for Transitioning to STEM Success (IN TRANSIT).

-For more information on Hood's S-STEM Program, contact us at email@example.com
+For more information on Hood's S-STEM Program, email email@example.com.

-- Applicants must complete their Hood College Admissions and FAFSA applications.
+- Applicants must complete their Hood College Admissions and FAFSA applications by August 1.

-- Applicants must submit a recommendation letter from a high school science or math teacher, or recommendation letter from a current or previous employer in a STEM field as part of their Hood College admissions application.
+- Applicants must submit a recommendation letter from a high school or college science or math teacher, or recommendation letter from a current or previous employer in a STEM field as part of their application.

-- Applicants must have an overall grade point average of 3.0 or greater from the higher education institution from which they are transferring.
+- Applicants should have an overall grade point average of 3.0 or greater from the higher education institution from which they are transferring.

-- Applicants must enroll full-time at Hood College.
+- Applicants must enroll full-time at Hood College beginning fall 2022.

 - Students who plan on careers that include K-12 education or medicine and medical related fields (including nursing or public health) are not eligible for scholarship funding under this program.

 The Hood College S-STEM program is funded by the National Science Foundation Scholarships in Science, Technology, Engineering, and Mathematics Program (S-STEM) (DUE 1833752).